AD-SDL/rpl_workcell/pcr_workcell/README.md

 ```

 ## Rviz Visualization
-Real robot movements can be visualized in the RViz Visualization tool or can also be utilized with the fake hardware without the movement feedback of the real robots.
+Real robot movements can be visualized in the RViz Visualization tool and can also be launched with the fake hardware without the movement feedback on the real robots.
 - On a new shell execute the following command

 ### Launch with real robots